simonambridge/SparkSensorData/LoadFromLocalFileScala.md

 ##3.
 Find and edit the Scala code example to ensure that it is configured for your environment

 This project was created with the Community Edition of IntelliJ IDEA.
-The simplest way to get review and modify the scala code is to open the project with this IDE.
-Alternatively, you can use any text editor to view/edit the file as the build and execute process will work fomr the command line via sbt.
+The simplest way to review and modify the scala code is to open the project with this IDE.
+Alternatively, you can use any text editor to view/edit the file as the build and execute process will work from the command line via sbt.

 From the directory where you cloned the github project, navigate to the `/src/main/scala` directory.
 Locate and open the file `LoadFromLocalFile.scala` file.